-The Task Force recommends that the General Assembly take testimony to determine if a five to ten cent fee on packaged, fluid milk sold in the State would be sufficient to promote the Vermont dairy industry and its products.
+The Task Force recommends that the General Assembly take testimony to determine if a five-to ten-cent fee on packaged, fluid milk sold in the State would be sufficient to promote the Vermont dairy industry and its products.
 The fee would be on any fluid product labeled as milk, including plant-based beverages labeled as milk, such as almond milk.
 The tax would be collected by the product distributor upon the distributor's receipt of products or by a manufacturer if the product is directly distributed by the manufacturer.
 The fee would not be directly imposed on consumers.

 Data needs to be collected to determine the amount of revenue that could be generated and the costs of collection and administration of the fee.
-If the revenue to be generated was sufficient, the fee could be used to expand the marketing of the beneficial qualities of Vermont's dairy industry, such as quality and purity, and thereby increase the sale and value of Vermont dairy products.
-Advertising in other states could be used to emphasize that Vermont dairy products are high quality or premium products from regional producers.
+If the revenue to be generated was sufficient, the fee could be used to fund expanded marketing by the Agency of Commerce and Community Development (ACCD) of the beneficial qualities of Vermont's dairy industry, such as quality and purity, and thereby increase the sale and value of Vermont dairy products.
+ACCD could advertise in other states to emphasize that Vermont dairy products are high quality or premium products from regional producers.